HSF/hsf.github.io/organization/_posts/2022/2022-07-07-coordination.md

     - 481 registrants so far.
 - No topical meeting organised for this month - too much happening in general.
 Next meeting unlikely to happen before October after PyHEP 2022 in mid September.

-### Software Tools and Packaging

-nothing to report

 ### Event Generators

 - WG meetings